kevin2hang/DataSet_API_for_Animal_Tracking/README.md

 - total time spent in the region of interest, at a certain speed

 Main2
--reads csv file containing data on animal's positions and creates a DataSet onject to get animal's statistics
+-reads csv file containing data on animal's positions and creates a DataSet object to get animal's statistics

 ![Image of Mouse being tracked](AnimalTrackerMouse.jpg)

 ![Image of Mouse Statistics](StatisticsFromDataSet.jpg)